 We note that defendant's argument often refers to various studies on the reliability of eyewitness testimony, none of which appear to have been introduced at trial.
-Although the law in this area is evolving in some jurisdictions, Illinois continues to reject, at least in practice, expert testimony on the reliability of eyewitnesses.
-See, e.g., People v.
-McGhee, 2012 IL App (1st) 093404, ¶¶ 53-55 (and cases cited therein).
 On some of the Biggers factors, Fields also cites People v.
 Allen, 376 Ill.
 App.
 3d 511, 524 (2007), which discussed proffered expert testimony, which is not at issue here.

-- ¶ 33 In this case, viewing the evidence in the light most favorable to the State, the record shows that Rowell had the opportunity to observe Fields both before and during the robbery.
-The record also shows that Rowell paid attention to Fields' face, particularly after Fields told her to do so.
+In this case, viewing the evidence in the light most favorable to the State, the record shows that Rowell had the opportunity to observe Fields both before and during the robbery.
+The record also shows that Rowell paid attention to Fields's face, particularly after Fields told her to do so.
 The record further shows that Rowell's description of Fields was accurate, except for his height, which was accurate only relative to hers.
 This discrepancy is not fatal to the witness's identification.
 See Slim, 127 Ill.
 2d at 308-09.
 The record shows that Rowell was certain of her identification immediately prior to the arrest.
 Regarding the length of time between the crime and the identification confrontation, the record indicates that over four weeks elapsed.
 However, as the State notes, Illinois courts have upheld convictions involving much longer delays.
 See People v.
 Holmes, 141 Ill.
 2d 204, 242 (1990) (and cases cited therein).
-Accordingly, the time difference does not invalidate the reliability of the identification. - ¶ 34
+Accordingly, the time difference does not invalidate the reliability of the identification.

 Moreover, Fields also maintains the evidence was insufficient to convict him of either charge because the State failed to prove beyond a reasonable doubt that he was armed.
-The offenses of armed robbery and being an armed habitual criminal both require proof that the defendant possessed a firearm.
+The offenses of armed robbery and being an AHC both require proof that the defendant possessed a firearm.
 720 ILCS 5/18-2(a)(2), 24-1.7(a) (West 2008).

-Section 2-7.5 of the Criminal Code of 1961 states that, "[e]xcept as otherwise provided in a specific [s]ection, 'firearm' has the meaning ascribed to it in [s]ection 1.1 of the Firearm Owners Identification Card Act."
+Section 2-7.5 of the Criminal Code of 1961 states that "[e]xcept as otherwise provided in a specific [s]ection, 'firearm' has the meaning ascribed to it in [s]ection 1.1 of the Firearm Owners Identification Card Act."
 720 ILCS 5/2-7.5 (West 2008).
 Section 1.1 of the Firearm Owners Identification Card Act (FOID Act) provides: